jpierel14/BYOSED/docs/source/simulation.rst

 ===========

-Now you can replace the Hsiao template with your own template SED, and start adding in warping effects.
-This warping process is designed so that as many effects as you would like can be included.
-Each effect is applied multiplicatively to the baseline model.
+Now you can replace the Hsiao template with your own template SED, and start adding in warping perturbers.
+This warping process is designed so that as many perturbers as you would like can be included.
+Each perturber is applied multiplicatively to the baseline model.
 For the example file above, the final flux would look like this

 .. math::